KrauseFx/krausefx.com/_posts/2017-10-18-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 You might say

-> Oh, obviously, I never grant camera permission.
+> Oh, obviously, I never grant camera permissions!

 However, if you're using a messaging service, like Messenger, WhatsApp, Telegram or anything else, chances are high you already granted permission to access both your image library (see [detect.location](https://github.com/KrauseFx/detect.location)) and your camera.
 You can check which apps have access to your cameras and photo library by going to Settings > Privacy.